Voting in the Nov. 3rd, 2020 General Election

 Do I need to bring ID?

-If this is the first time you are voting after registering without a social security number.
-If you are voting and have already been verified in a previous election, then no.
+It depends.
+Yes, if this is the first time you are voting after registering without a social security number by form.
+If you have been voting and have already been verified in a previous election, OR you registered online and entered the last 4 of your SSN, then no.

 Can I change registration?